HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/vehicle-positions/index.md

   -t '/hfp/v1/journey/ongoing/+/+/+/+/+/+/+/+/+/60;24/19/85/#' \
   -t '/hfp/v1/journey/ongoing/+/+/+/+/+/+/+/+/+/60;24/19/86/#'
 ```
-For the precision of one more decimal of latitude and longitude, one would need 56 topic filters for the bounding box:
+For the precision of one more digit of latitude and longitude, one would need 56 topic filters for the bounding box:
 ```
 mqtt subscribe -h mqtt.hsl.fi -p 443 -v \
   -t '/hfp/v1/journey/ongoing/+/+/+/+/+/+/+/+/+/60;24/19/85/37/#' \